-Canada is becoming a ‘hub of murderers’, says Bangladesh
+Canada is becoming a ‘hub of murderers’, alleges Bangladesh

 Stating that Bangladesh shares a good relationship with India, Momen said on Friday that all countries need to have zero tolerance towards terrorists.

 This week, Sri Lankan Foreign Minister Ali Sabry had also stated that terrorists have found a haven in Canada, reported ANI.
-Sabry accused Canadian Prime Minister Justin Trudeau of making “outrageous allegations” in context to Ottawa’s allegations against New Delhi.
+Sabry accused Canadian Prime Minister Justin Trudeau of making “outrageous allegations” against New Delhi.

 “The Canadian PM has a way of coming out with these outrageous allegations without any supporting proof,” said the Sri Lankan minister.
 “The same thing they did for Sri Lanka, a terrible, total lie about saying that Sri Lanka had a genocide.
 Everybody knows there was no genocide in our country.”